DrakeMorin/SmackTalker/README.md

--All messages stored in mySQL database, each conversation in its own table -Image support for all possible device screen resolutions -Dialog for setting userID, optional randomization -Storing IDs in Device SharedPrefernces which are constant across runtime sessions -Ability to reset userID on demand
+-All messages stored in mySQL database, each conversation in its own table -Image support for all possible device screen resolutions -Dialog for setting userID, optional randomization -Storing IDs in Device SharedPreferences which are constant across runtime sessions -Ability to reset userID on demand
 -Tracking messages received that have not been read -Creation of notifications that when clicked, return you to the app